ARM-software/acle/main/acle.md

   * If the `default` matches with an other explicitly provided version the compiler can emit only one function instead of the two.
-* If a name is not recognized the compiler should ignore it.
+* If a name is not recognized the compiler should ignore it[^fmv-note-ignore].

+[^fmv-note-ignore]: The intention is to support the usecase of newer code is compiled with an older compiler.
+The compiler may provide diagnostic message and could block the compilation for example in case of `-fpendantic`.

 `__HAVE_FUNCTION_MULTI_VERSIONING` is defined to 1 if the versioning mechanism described in this section is supported by the